oppo-us-research/NeuRBF/readme.md

 python main_nerf.py --config_init configs/nerf_tensorf/nerf_synthetic_init.py --config configs/nerf_tensorf/nerf_synthetic.py --data_name lego
 ```
 It will first distill scene information to initialize RBF position and shape parameters, and then train the full model.
 The result and tensorboard log will be located in `log/nerf_synthetic`.
 Change `--data_name` to run on other scenes.

+NOTE: To reduce GPU memory usage, you can add `--batch_size_init 2048` (tested working on RTX 3090 24G).
+The number `2048` can be further lowered if needed.

 ## Citation
 If you find our work useful, please consider citing: